 The Board of Athletic Training was established in 2000.
 Statutory authority is found at A.R.S. §§32-4101 through 32-4161.

 The purpose of the Board of Athletic Training (Board) is to protect the public health by ensuring that athletic training is provided by qualified and competent individuals.
+The Board consists of five members, appointed by the Governor to terms of five years.

 The Board was established in response to a legislative sunrise hearing in December, 1999.
 The Senate Commerce, Agriculture and Natural Resources and House of Representatives Health Committee of Reference (COR) conducted a hearing to consider regulating athletic training and recommended legislation be introduced to establish a Board of Athletic Trainers.
 See Minutes from the Sunrise Hearing of the Board of Athletic Trainers, December 15, 1999 for additional detail.
 Legislation was enacted in 2000 which established the Board and outlined licensing requirements.